 Do you dream of being your own boss but don’t think you have enough startup capital?
 Starting a business is more affordable than ever.

 Don’t believe me?
-Read on to discover 21 businesses you can start for $25,000 or less—and find out how you can win $25,000 to grow your small business*. (see note below)
+Read on to discover 21 businesses you can start for $25,000 or less—and find out how you can win $25,000 to launch your dream business. (see note below)

 First, the secrets to low-cost business success